eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_index.md

 who_is_this_for: Software developers who want to trace an Arm-based system.

 learning_objectives:
-    - What trace mode best fits your run environment
+    - Understand which trace mode best fits your run environment
-    - Which trace types are available for your target
+    - Know the different trace types available for your target
-    - What each trace type can be used for
+    - Understand what each trace type can be used for
-    - What tools to use to trace
+    - Pick tools to use to trace

 prerequisites:
     - An Arm-based target.